-In addition, given the Covid-19 pandemic, a response plan was approved to support local communities and authorities facing the Covid-19 health contingency, covering the right to health and to adequate food.
+In addition, given the Covid-19 pandemic, a response plan was approved to support local communities and authorities face the health contingency, from a perspective of the right to health and to adequate food.
 This Plan included the following actions:

-- Donation of 3,600 food baskets and cleaning kits to vulnerable families from local coastal communities; - Carrying out of an awareness campaign to prevent Covid-19; - Donation of masks and antibacterial gel to local workers' union and local authorities from Villa y Puerto Andres Sanchez Magallanes and Villa Benito Juarez; - Donation of 10 ventilators to the Covid-19 Hospital in Villahermosa.
+- Donation of 3,900 food baskets and cleaning kits to vulnerable families from local coastal communities; - Carrying out of an awareness campaign to prevent Covid-19; - Donation of masks and antibacterial gel donation: local workers' union and local authorities from Villa y Puerto Andres Sanchez Magallanes and Villa Benito Juarez; - Donation of 10 ventilators to the Covid-19 Hospital in Villahermosa.